named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setTap Method
 -----------------------------

-Set the value of the "tap" flag
+Set the value of the "tap" flag.

 :[C++]: